codonlearning/system-notifications/readme.md

 System notifications such as downtime notices or information about system disruptions are stored here.

-JSON is automatically validated in a pre-commit hook to ensure we don't break anything when manually creating JSON notifications.
-So you don't have to worry about malformed JSON, it won't cause an error in the app.
+JSON in notifications is automatically validated in a pre-commit hook to ensure we don't break anything when manually creating JSON notifications.
+Malformed JSON won't be able to be committed to the repo.

+Once you have the repo set up locally, run NPM install before committing, otherwise the pre-commit hook won't run.

 ## How to post a new notification